apostrophecms/apostrophe-documentation/tutorials/frontend-development/image-sizes-in-apostrophe.md

 When an image is uploaded to Apostrophe, via a slideshow or the media library, it is automatically scaled to a set of convenient sizes.

-You can take advantage of these sizes when using the [slideshow widget](slideshow-options.html) and also when [accessing-images-and-files-directly](accessing images directly).
+You can take advantage of these sizes when using the [slideshow widget](slideshow-options.html) and also when [accessing images and files directly](accessing-images-and-files-directly.html).

 The standard sizes are: